yasinalperbingul/yasinalperbingul/README.md

 ### Hi there 👋, my name is Yasin Alper
-I graduated from Electrical and Electronical Engineering and also I am Senior Student in Computer Engineering, Marmara University.
-I am focusing on Software Development more since graduated from Electrical and Electronics Engineering.
-You can view my works on this page.
+I graduated as a top student from Marmara University, majoring in Electrical and Electronics Engineering.
+Additionally, I successfully completed a Double Major Program in Computer Engineering, alongside my primary major, with a stronger emphasis on Software Development following my graduation.
+Currently, I work full-time as a Back-End Developer at Segmentify, where I specialize in Java and Spring Technologies.

 <strong><i>I want to make world a better place.
 For this I am working hard and trying to be better than yesterday.</i></strong>